microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 ## Q & A

 - **Q: When will new Bing Maps features be added to these defintions.**
   - **A:** New features will be added to the definitions when they have graduated out of the experimental branch and into the main release branch of V8.
 This will often be done in parallel with MSDN documentation updates.
+A list of new features can be found in the release notes [here](https://msdn.microsoft.com/en-US/library/mt770019.aspx).

 ## Contributing